Archery: Physics

 Modern arrows are made to a specified 'spine', or stiffness rating, to maintain matched flexing and hence accuracy of aim.
 This flexing can be a desirable feature, since, when the spine of the shaft is matched to the acceleration of the bow(string), the arrow bends or flexes around the bow and any arrow-rest, and consequently the arrow, and fletchings, have an un-impeded flight.
 This feature is known as the archer's paradox.
-It maintains accuracy, for if part of the arrow struck a glancing blow on discharge, some inconsistency would be present, and the excellent accuracy of modern equipment would not be achieved.
+It maintains accuracy, for if part of the arrow struck a glancing blow on a part of the bow during discharge, some inconsistency would be present, and the excellent accuracy of modern equipment would not be achieved.

 The accurate flight of an arrow depends on its fletchings.
 The arrow's manufacturer (a "fletcher") can arrange fletching to cause the arrow to rotate along its axis.
 This improves accuracy by evening pressure buildups that would otherwise cause the arrow to "plane" on the air in a random direction after shooting.
 Even with a carefully made arrow, the slightest imperfection or air movement causes some unbalanced turbulence in air flow.
 Consequently, rotation creates an equalization of such turbulence, which, overall, maintains the intended direction of flight i.e. accuracy.
 This rotation is not to be confused with the rapid gyroscopic rotation of a rifle bullet.
 Fletching that is not arranged to induce rotation still improves accuracy by causing a restoring drag any time the arrow tilts from its intended direction of travel.

 The innovative aspect of the invention of the bow and arrow was the amount of power delivered to an extremely small area by the arrow.
 The huge ratio of length vs. cross sectional area, coupled with velocity, made the arrow more powerful than any other hand held weapon until firearms were invented.
 Arrows can spread or concentrate force, depending on the application.
 Practice arrows, for instance, have a blunt tip that spreads the force over a wider area to reduce the risk of injury or limit penetration.
 Arrows designed to pierce armor in the Middle Ages used a very narrow and sharp tip ("bodkinhead") to concentrate the force.
 Arrows used for hunting used a narrow tip ("broadhead") that widens further, to facilitate both penetration and a large wound.